 An admission procedure has been instituted for the Medical Laboratory Technician Program.
-A separate application is required for this program and is located on the SWC MLT website. https://www.swccd.edu/locations/higher-education-center-at-national-city/programs/medical-lab-tech-program/
+A separate online application is required for the program and a link is located on the SWC MLT website.

+Medical Laboratory Technician Program (swccd.edu)

 Applications are accepted from April 1 through June 25 of any given year for the upcoming FALL enrollment.